 “A well-known maxim of epidemiology is that association is not causation and these data suggest that most of these associations relate to residual confounding or biases that are inherent in observational studies.”

 These authors are saying that all the prior studies that have linked long-term PPI use to complications were flawed.
-They clearly disagree with the researchers who wrote in BMJ on May 30, 2019:
+They clearly disagree with the researchers who wrote in BMJ on May 30, 2019: that there were significant risks:

 “Proton pump inhibitors (PPIs) are widely used either as prescription or over-the-counter drugs.
 Several studies suggest that taking PPIs is associated with a number of serious adverse events including cardiovascular disease, acute kidney injury, chronic kidney disease, dementia, pneumonia, gastric cancer, Clostridium difficile infections, and osteoporotic fractures.
 Some of these adverse events are associated with an increased risk of death.”